verifyica-team/pipeliner/README.md

 - When a pipeline, jobs, and steps complete, an exit code and execution time in milliseconds is included

-- The pipeline, all jobs, and all steps generate output, regardless if they are enabled or disabled
+- The all jobs and all steps generate output, regardless if they are enabled or disabled

 Starting output ...